muellners/research/src/content/blockchain-frameworks.md

         Source model: Open Source

 Cryptonomex launched the Graphene platform for deploying blockchains.
 This framework is mostly written in C++ and has a modular structure which makes it very adaptable.
 Initially, Graphene was created as the foundation of Bitshares, a cryptocurrency exchange.
 Yet the platform became so popular that it has found many applications in different areas.Graphene offers a long list of financial services.
 And a lot of financial establishments choose Graphene because of its transparency and reliability.

+9.Ripple
+       Developer: Ripple Labs

+       Founded: 2012

+       Network Type: Permissioned and Private

+       Source model: Open Source

+Ripple is aimed at connecting payment providers, digital asset exchanges, banks, and corporations via a blockchain network, RippleNet without any chargebacks.
+It allows global payments through a digital asset called XRP or Ripple.
+Built on the advanced blockchain technology, XRP is more scalable and faster than other blockchains.
+Ripple uses probabilistic voting to reach the consensus between nodes.

+10.Quorum
+           Developer: Ethereum Developers and JP Morgan Chase

+         Founded:

+         Network Type: Permissioned and Private

+         Source model: Open Source

+Founded by J.P.
+Morgan, Quorum is an enterprise-focused version of Ethereum.
+It modifies Ethereum’s core and therefore, can incorporate the Ethereum updates seamlessly and quickly.
+Quorum is  open-source and free to use the blockchain platform in perpetuity.
+Unlike other blockchain platforms, it uses vote based and different algorithms to process hundreds of transactions per second.
+Designed to be permissioned, the networks using Quorum won’t be open to everyone.
+It can handle applications requiring high throughput processing and speed of private transactions.
+Quorum resolves the issue of the confidentiality of records that Ethereum and other blockchains failed to handle by introducing private and public on-chain transactions.

+11.EOS
+          Developer: EOSIO Core Arbitration Forum

+        Founded: 2018

+        Network Type: Permissioned and Private

+        Source model: Open Source

+Launched as open-source software in June 2018, EOS is a blockchain platform founded by a private company, Block.one.
+It is designed for the development of dApps (Decentralized applications).
+The company distributed one billion ERC-20 tokens to ensure widespread distribution of their cryptocurrency and allow anyone to use the EOS blockchain after it was released.
+The goal of the platform is to offer decentralized application’s hosting, decentralized storage of enterprise solutions and smart contract capability, solving the scalability issues of Ethereum and Bitcoin.
+Also, it eliminates the fees for all users, i.e., no one needs to pay to avail the benefits of a dApp based on EOS.
+EOS accomplishes consensus by using multi-threading as well as a delegated proof-of-stake algorithm.
+They have their own community forum named as EOS Forum.

+12.Stellar
+          Developer: Stellar Development Foundation

+        Founded: 2014

+        Network Type: Public and Private

+        Source model: Open Source

+Stellar is a distributed blockchain based ledger used for facilitating cross-asset transfers of value.
+It can also deal with exchanges between cryptocurrencies and fiat based currencies.
+It is possible to build banking tools, smart devices and mobile wallets using the Stellar network.
+Stellar Consensus Protocol (SCP) makes it possible to reach consensus without depending on a closed system for recording financial transactions.
+Having a set of provable safety properties, SCP optimizes for safety over liveness by halting the progress of the network until a consensus can be reached in case of misbehaving nodes or partitions.
+As compared to the decentralized proof-of-work and proof-of-stake algorithms, SCP has modest financial and computing requirements, reducing the barrier to entry and opening up the financial system to new participants.

+13.Dragonchain
+          Developer: Dragonchain Foundation

+        Founded: 2014

+        Network Type: Public, Private and Hybrid

+        Source model: Open Source

+Dragonchain’s Blockchain as a Service Platform is designed to provide developers and enterprises the useful resources required to develop blockchain applications in minutes.
+Originally developed at the Walt Disney Company in 2014 and open-sourced later in 2016, the Dragonchain platform has been specifically designed for enterprises.
+It’s public/private hybrid blockchain platform offers ease of use and high performance to develop and deploy blockchain apps and microservice-based smart contracts.
+Originally developed at the Walt Disney Company in 2014 and open-sourced later in 2016, the Dragonchain platform has been specifically designed for enterprises.
+It’s public/private hybrid blockchain platform offers ease of use and high performance to develop and deploy blockchain apps and microservice-based smart contracts.
+ The platform can support any programming language, including Python, Node.js, Java, C# and Go.
+With five levels of consensus, Dragonchain offers a wide spectrum of trust and allows users to use multiple proof protocols.

+14.NEO
+          Developer: On-chain governance through votes of NEO holders and Off-chain governance through NEO Foundation support.

+        Founded: 2014

+        Network Type: Permissioned and Private

+        Source model: Open Source

+Neo was founded by the same duo who established blockchain R&D company OnChain in Shanghai – Da Hongfei and Erik Zhang.
+Designed to develop scalable decentralized applications, the base asset of the NEO blockchain is NEO token.
+The role of NEO token is to generate GAS tokens which can be used to pay transaction fees to run applications on the network.
+Neo uses Delegated Byzantine Fault Tolerance as its consensus algorithm.
+The creators of Neo selected this protocol because it allows better performance and scaling as compared to other consensus mechanisms.

+15.Bitcoin
+          Developer: Satoshi Nakamoto

+        Founded: 2009

+        Network Type: Public

+        Source model: Open Source

+The framework of the first and most famous cryptocurrency in the world.
+It was created in 2009 by a person or a group of people under the common pseudonym Satoshi Nakamoto.
+Bitcoin blockchain is the progenitor of a significant part of the first twenty of cryptocurrencies.
+Now the Bitcoin framework is losing in popularity with the rest of the blockchains, since it is old and slow.
+Bitcoin has the largest capitalization and audience, and it also develops, as a decentralized system - the community decides in which direction the network will develop, what update to bring and how to wait.

+16.IOTA
+         Developer: IOTA Foundation

+        Founded: 2016

+        Network Type: Public and Private

+        Source model: Open Source

+ Platform, customized to the work of Internet of Things (IoT).
+IoT is a global add-on over the normal Internet, whose users are not people of flesh and blood, but digital devices - from electronic watches on your wrist to a blast furnace in the production hall.
+The workshop itself can also be digitized and connected to the IoT.
+In its structure, the IOTA framework is not similar to Ethereum, Bitcoin, or other popular blockchains, since there is no traditional linear block chain structure.
+This structure limits the scalability of the network, so IOTA instead uses the Tangle algorithm: for the user to receive confirmation for his transaction, he must confirm the transactions of two other users.